-When it was time for Idea180 to find a larger workspace and decide upon a location for our central offices, we knew that the city we chose would have a large impact on our company.
+When it was time for Idea180 to find a larger workspace, we knew that the city we chose would have an impact on our company.
 Like a growing family looking for a new home, it was important for us to choose a place that would continue to suit us into the future.
 This was why we chose to set up shop in Hollywood, Florida.
+Beyond its great location, weather, and easy access to travel options, Hollywood also offers beaches, a vibrant downtown, a growing arts district, booming tourist trade, hospitable residents, and a business-friendly city administration.

 Hollywood is centrally located on Florida’s east coast between Miami andFort Lauderdale.
 It is minutes away from Fort Lauderdale-Hollywood International Airport (FLL); houses Port Everglades, one of the largest passenger and commercial ports in the world; and sits at the crossroads of the Florida Turnpike, Interstate 95, and both the CSX and FEC railways.